 What if you didn’t buy any of these additional apps and simply built your own solutions?
 This doesn’t exactly sound like the solution for saving time, does it?

 That’s what no-code software is for.
 It allows anyone on your team, not just software engineers, to create a fully functional work apps to meet their specific needs without the need to write code.

 In this piece, we’ll walk you through how you can use no-code and low code to quickly build work apps and improve business processes.

 No-code and low-code refer to software development that requires little to no prior knowledge of coding.
 It allows non-tech-savvy users to create full-fledged applications using drag and drop user interfaces, reusable components, and building blocks—all without the extensive learning to code that is usually required.

 If you’ve ever built a WordPress website or launched a Shopify store, you’ve already dipped your toes into no-code.
 Other use cases for no-code include building a chatbot, voice app, newsletter, online community, magazine, and more.

 Let’s focus on using no-code tools for developing enterprise apps for work.

 The global low-code development platform market is predicted to bring revenues of $187.0 billion by 2030, rising from $10.3 billion in 2019.
 It’s expected to grow at a CAGR of 31.1% during this period (2020–2030).The beauty of no-code development platforms lies in their accessibility.
 They allow all teams — HR, marketing, sales, and finance—to build workflows and processes to boost efficiency.

-For instance, sales teams may use it to build a sales lead management system with automated email, marketing teams may use it for lead generation, while HR may use it for applicant tracking.
+For instance, sales teams may use it to build a sales lead management system with automated email, marketing teams may use it for lead generation, while HR may use it for applicant tracking or other finance CRM needs, like payroll.

 Apart from specific workflows, no-code also allows teams to build virtually any app that may improve their workflow.
 For instance, the monday.com team built a virtual whiteboard for brainstorming using the monday.com Apps Framework.